Katikistan/Cheri-tests/README.md

 ./opt/cheri/programs/hello_world
 ````

+**for an efficent workflow keep your VM running and use the Makefile to compile new programs that can be tested in the VM

 ## Docker container
 We use a docker container containing the cheri toolchain, that includes an sdk, quemu and cheribsd.